yuutayamada/contrast-color-el/README.md

 ```

-Note that if you want to choose from more colors, below configuration set
+Note that if you want to choose from more colors, below configuration sets
 [Google's material design's colors](https://material.google.com/style/color.html)
 as color candidates: